↑

 How To Make This Budget-Friendly

 • Stock up on pantry ingredients when they’re on sale to save money later.
-In Nashville, Publix has great buy-one-get-one-free sales.
-Every week, I scan the new ads and stock up on the products we use the most.
-Shopping sales are the easiest way to save money on groceries.
+Shopping sales are one of the easiest ways to save money on groceries.

-• Don’t be a brand snob.
-It doesn’t have to be your favorite brand if you’re using ingredients for cooking.
+• Don’t be a brand snob, especially when cooking with an ingredient.
 For example, I love Good Culture cottage cheese, but it’s pricey.
 For cooking, I buy the big containers of Daisy when they go on sale.
-One of my Instagram followers recently recommended I try Aldi’s cottage cheese, and I was shocked at how much I liked it.
-I’ll start purchasing that for cooking when Daisy isn’t on sale!

-• If you don’t have eggs or beans, you can save money by not buying them.
+• If you don’t have eggs or beans, don’t make an extra trip to the store.
 They’re there for added protein, but the recipe would be just as good without them.
 Recipes are guides, not rules.
-Adapt them as needed, and I wouldn’t make an extra trip to the store for one or two ingredients that can be swapped out or left out entirely.
-You can always message me if you have any questions regarding it!

 If you’ve tried my easy tuna pasta salad or any recipe on my site, please leave a comment below!